Trolling

 the midst of it.

-run a lure, as it would be very visible.
+to run a lure, as it would be very visible.
 Remember though

 that predators are used to chasing tiny baitfish that are